 “Damn too few to do any good the way this pig’s riding.”

-“There’s easier ways to do your banking, over.”
+“There are easier ways to do your banking, over.”

 “Shit…” There’s a long hiss as Crazy exhales over a Marlboro.
 “What’s your twenty?”